luciekaffee/luciekaffee.github.io/_posts/2018-04-27-webconference.md

   - event report
 ---

 The Web Conference is one of the most established conferences in the field of research around the web.
-I had the oppurtunity to attend this year's version of it.
+I had the opportunity to attend this year's version of it.
 Below are some of my personal highlights summarized.

 The first tutorial I attended was called *A Critical Review of Social Data: Biases, Methodological Pitfalls, and Ethical Boundaries*.
 In the past, I discussed biases in data mainly in the context of machine learning with fellow researchers, therefore I was interested to see their take on this topic.
 The tutorial summarized interesting research in the field, such as the fact that women's code changes to GitHub are more likely to be accepted unless they are identified as women.